8 Types of Pronouns

 2. Possessive Pronouns

-Possessive pronouns are necessary pronouns among those eight types of pronouns.
+Possessive pronouns are a necessary pronouns among the eight types of pronouns.
 They indicate ownership or possession.
 Let us see the definition of the possessive pronoun.
 A pronoun that is used to indicate possession is called a possessive pronoun—for example, mine, ours, yours, his, hers, theirs, etc.

 Also, read➡